 We’d been enjoying Irish country life, but by this time we were wanting for more cosmopolitan distractions.
 We took Kaitlin’s suggestion, therefore, as an opportunity for another family move.
 In the essay Kaitlin prepared as part of her admissions application for St. John’s College in Annapolis three years later, she wrote: “I fought against my family’s move to Ireland and resisted life in that country completely.
 But, if not for Ireland, I probably wouldn’t have gone to Paris.
 And now I can’t imagine not having had the chance to live in Paris.”

 All along the way I’ve worried that my children might suffer as a result of the globe-trotting lifestyle their parents chose for them.
-Now, with some perspective gained from the passage of time, I’m more confident than ever that the lives we’ve lived these past 20 years with our 2 children did them much more good than harm.
+Now, with some perspective gained from the passage of time, I’m more confident than ever that the life we’ve lived these past 25 years with our 2 children has done them much more good than harm.

 That’s not to say raising kids in another country is easy.
 If you’re considering making an international move with children, they—specifically, the options for their education—become your priority.
-Moving with children also means that you must move there full-time, or at least that you must schedule your part-time life in your chosen haven around their school calendar.
+Moving to a new country with children also means that you must move full-time, or at least that you must schedule your part-time life in your chosen haven around their school calendar.

 The fundamental education choice you must make is whether to send your child to a local school (where, unless you’re moving to Belize or Ireland, for example, he’ll need to learn to speak the local language fluently), to a bilingual international school (where he’ll have the opportunity to learn the new language but will take classes in his native tongue as well), or to an American or British school (where he’ll be largely insulated from the local culture and community).